bas-boop/tictactoe/README.md

 # C++ Tic-Tac-Toe
-A console app where you can play tic-tac-toe with somelse.<br>
+A console app where you can play tic-tac-toe with somelse or with the computer.<br><br>If anyone can defeat the HARD AI, please share it with me.<br>

 - [x] Co-op
 - [X] AI opponent